brunokoga/Montevideo/equipment.md

 When employing a tower shield in combat, you take a –2 penalty on attack rolls because of the shield's encumbrance.

-**Shield Spikes** : These spikes turn a shield into a martial piercing weapon and increase the damage dealt by a shield bash as if the shield were designed for a creature one size category larger than you (see “spiked shields” on Table: Weapons.
+**Shield Spikes** : These spikes turn a shield into a martial piercing weapon and increase the damage dealt by a shield bash as if the shield were designed for a creature one size category larger than you (see “spiked shields” on Table: Weapons).
 You can't put spikes on a buckler or a tower shield.
 Otherwise, attacking with a spiked shield is like making a shield bash attack.

 An enhancement bonus on a spiked shield does not improve the effectiveness of a shield bash made with it, but a spiked shield can be made into a magic weapon in its own right.